Attract the Best Candidates and Build Killer Teams: Lessons From India’s Fastest-Growing Self-Publishing Firm

 Naveen recognizes that hiring your friends can be both a boon and a bane for the same reason: You know almost everything about the person.
 For Notion, however, it has definitely worked out to be an advantage.
 With a friend, Naveen says, you can always go up and say: “Hey, this is what is happening.
 What do we do?”
 That said, Naveen also notes: “Whether it is an old acquaintance or somebody you’ve just met, what it boils down to is how transparent you are and how you manage your relationship with them.”

-One of the most effective ways to attract talent to your company is via referrals: Existing employees refer suitable candidates to vacant positions in the company and, in return, the referring employees receive rewards and incentives.
+One of the most effective ways to attract talent to your company is via referrals: Existing employees refer the best candidates to vacant positions in the company and, in return, the referring employees receive rewards and incentives.

 Build a Killer Team to Build a Killer Company